dave-kramer/modelviewer/README.md

 - [Previews](#previews)

 ## About
-Allows users to load a GLB/GLTF model, add hotspots to it & creates a snippet so they can copy the code straight to their website.
+Allows users to load a GLB/GLTF model, add hotspots to it & create a snippet so they can copy the code straight to their website.

 ## Features
 | Function | Information |